The History & Tradition of Feather Trees Starts in Germany!

-when the cutting-down of trees was banned to save German woodlands.
+In the mid-19th century, cutting trees for Christmas was Banned to save German woodlands.

 German immigrants brought feather trees with them when they sailed